amerkay/wp-beacon-multi-currency-forms/README.md

    - Parameter Name: `source`, Parameter Value: `email`
 4. When users visit the page without `?bcn_c_adopted_animal=12345&bcn_custom=abc`, they'll be automatically redirected to include these parameters.

+#### Donation Box Widget

+**Settings:**
+- **Content Tab (Donation Box only):**
+  - **Text Content:** Edit title, subtitle, notice text, and button text
+  - **Custom URL Parameters:** Add parameter name/value pairs (e.g., bcn_c_adopted_animal=12345).
+This will be added to the URL of the full page form on redirect.
+  - **Frequencies:** Toggle switches for Single, Monthly, and Annual frequencies.
+Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load.
+  - **Default Preset Amounts:** Text fields for custom amounts per frequency (comma-separated, e.g., 10, 20, 30).
+Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load.
+- **Style Tab (Donation Box only):**
+  - **Primary Color:** Default primary color picker for donate button.
+Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load.
+  - **Brand Color:** Default brand color picker for tabs and links.
+Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load.

 **Donation Box - Example Use Cases:**
 - Pass campaign tracking: `campaign` = `spring2025`
 - Pre-select adopted animals: `bcn_c_adopted_animal` = `12345`
 - Track referral sources: `source` = `newsletter`

+#### Donation Button Widget

+A simple, customizable button that links directly to your donation form with pre-configured parameters.

+**Settings:**
+- **Form Settings:**
+  - **Select Form:** Choose which donation form to link to
+- **Donation Settings:**
+  - **Amount:** Pre-set donation amount (leave empty for user choice)
+  - **Frequency:** Select None, Single, Monthly, or Annual
+  - **Currency:** Select from available currencies (shows all currencies from all forms)
+- **Button Settings:**
+  - **Button Text:** Customize the button text (default: "Donate")
+  - **Button Size:** Choose Medium, Large, or Extra Large
+  - **Button Color:** Pick a custom color using the color picker
+- **Custom URL Parameters:**
+  - Use the repeater to add parameter name/value pairs for campaign tracking or pre-filling form fields

+**Example Use Cases:**
+- Quick donate buttons with preset amounts (e.g., "Donate $50 Monthly")
+- Campaign-specific buttons with tracking parameters
+- Multiple donation tier buttons on the same page
+- Call-to-action buttons throughout your content

+**Visual Editor:** The widget shows a placeholder in the Elementor editor.
+Preview the actual button on the frontend.

 **Styling:**
 - Both widgets inherit your theme's styling